 Kurukshetra is the second word in the most popular of Indian scriptures – Bhagwad Gita.
 It is a place that we associate with the Mahabharat war between Kauravas and Pandavas.
-Anyone who grew up in India or even knows India a bit – has heard of Kurukshetra.
+Anyone who grew up in India or even knows India a bit – has heard of it.
 Apart from the war, it is also the place where Bhagwad Gita was first spoken making it a Dharmakshetra – the land of Dharma.
-Dharmakshetra is indeed the first word of Bhagwad Gita.
+Dharmakshetra is indeed the first word of the Bhagwad Gita.

-What is Kurukshetra?
+What is Kurukshetra

 South of Turghana (was it named after Shatrughana?) or modern-day Sirhind in Punjab

 East of Maru (meaning desert) or modern-day Rajasthan

 West of Parin ( no idea what it means)

 River Saraswati used to flow through this region.
 In fact, some sources define the region of Kurukshetra as the region between Saraswati and Drishadvati rivers.